-Agent to authors in the arenas of nonfiction (including history, politics, current affairs, business, and science) and fiction (literary and commercial), Sandra’s mission is to find and champion authors whose books make a difference.
+Agent to authors in the arenas of nonfiction (including history, politics, current affairs, business, and science), and quality fiction which crosses over between literary and commercial, Sandra’s mission is to champion authors whose books make a difference.

-Bicoastal, Sandra was born in the Bronx, schooled in the East, and then came West to attend grad school at UC Berkeley, bringing to her agenting a literary taste honed by a Ph.D. in French literature, a keen editorial eye trained during a decade of university teaching, and, on the business front, her homegrown New York selling smarts.
+Bi-coastal, Sandra was born in the Bronx, schooled in the East, and then came West to get her M.A. in Comparative Literature at UC Berkeley, bringing to her agenting a literary taste also honed by a Ph.D. in French literature, a keen editorial eye trained during a decade of university teaching, and, on the business front, her homegrown New York selling smarts.
 Within her first decade of agenting, Newsweek dubbed her "the best agent in the West," Esquire chose her as one of the nation's "top five literary agents," and the Los Angeles Times proclaimed her an "über-agent" and "the most powerful literary agent on the West Coast."

-The advocate for a leading group of investigative journalists, Sandra has championed the work of the Washington Post’s Tom Hamburger, the Los Angeles Times' Michael Hiltzik, the Wall Street Journal's Jess Bravin, and ProPublica's T. Christian Miller, among others.
+The advocate for a leading group of investigative journalists, Sandra has championed the work of the Washington Post’s Tom Hamburger, the Los Angeles Times' Michael Hiltzik and the Wall Street Journal's Jess Bravin, and ProPublica's T. Christian Miller, among others.

-On the science front, her list features such gurus as Don Norman, Dr. Irvin Yalom, Dr. Gary Small, Bernd Heinrich, and Jordan Fisher Smith.
-On the business side, she is proud to represent bestseller Joel Greenblatt, and David Einhorn, and to have agented Max DePree’s classic Leadership Is an Art.
+On the science front, her list features design guru Don Norman; the father of Group Therapy, Dr. Irvin Yalom; expert on aging, Dr. Gary Small; and uber-naturalist Bernd Heinrich.
+On the business side, she is proud to represent bestseller Joel Greenblatt, and to have agented Max DePree’s classic Leadership Is an Art, and succeeding books.

-Her goal is to help authors realize their dreams, supporting their work through each phase of the publishing process, so that their books reach the widest readership, here and abroad, and in as many formats as possible.
-To that end, she has assembled a powerful team of colleagues, each of whom have their own list, representing a wide range of genres, and each determined to make it happen for the authors they represent.
+Sandra’s goal is to help authors realize their dreams, supporting their work through each phase of the publishing process, so that their books reach the widest readership, here and abroad, and in as many formats as possible.
+To that end, she has assembled a powerful team of colleagues, each of whom has her own list, representing a wide range of genres, and each determined to make it happen for the authors they represent.